By David Galland, Managing Director, Casey Research

 Of course, in time the U.S. government (along with many others) will default.
-However, they are highly unlikely to do so by decree or even through the sort of inaction now on display, but rather by continuing with the time-honored tradition of screwing debtors via the slow-roasting method of monetary inflation.
+However, they are highly unlikely to do so by decree or even through the sort of legislative inaction recently on display.
+Rather, it will come about through the time-honored tradition of screwing debtors via the slow-roasting method of monetary inflation.

-Yet everybody today seems to want to talk about the drama now being presented by the Congressional Players – a troupe of actors whose skills at pretense and artifice might very well qualify them for gilded trophies at awards banquets.
-But rather than glittering statuettes, these masters of the thespian arts settle for undeserved honorifics and the pole position at the public trough.
+Yet most people still bought into the latest drama put on by the Congressional Players – a troupe of actors whose skills at pretense and artifice might very well qualify them for gilded trophies at awards banquets.
+Instead, rather than glittering statuettes, these masters of the thespian arts settle for undeserved honorifics and the pole position at the public trough.
 Followed by lifelong pensions.

 I make this dire prediction not out of an aberrant psychology (I hope), or in an outburst of self-promotion for Casey Research because the big-picture scenario we have so long warned of is unfolding according to script, but rather due to certain fundamental truths about our current situation.

 And that brings me to the five things you need to know about the U.S. economy (much of which also applies to the other large developed nations)…